vetal-e/documentation/_build/markdown/markdown/api/authentication/oauth.md

 If the system has the customer portal package installed, OAuth authorization for customer users to the storefront API resources is enabled automatically.

+#### NOTE
+Business Tip

+Want to take advantage of the new digital commerce trend?
+Check out everything you need to know about a <a href="https://oroinc.com/oromarketplace/b2b-marketplace/" target="_blank">B2B wholesale marketplace</a>.
 <!-- Frontend -->